pkyipab/Data-Handler/faq.md

 - Email messages other than the above format will not be answered

 ---
+**Question: What to submit for the workload distribution in activity 1?**

+`act1`

+It is just a simple table indicating how the features are assigned.
+In the Google Spreadsheet, I observe that not every group makes the feature assignment yet.
+We should finalise it in Activity 1.
+Once it is set in the activity 1, no further changes are allowed.

+---
+**Question: Why implementation classes are included in the UML Lab?**

+`act1` `uml` `lab4`

+The UML lab is designed to help students **learn the skills and tools to draw UML diagrams**, but not the correctness of the UML diagrams.
+Given the problem domain, the correctness and appropriateness of drawing UML diagrams was thoroughly discussed in the lecture.
+In other words, please **don't regard the UML lab result as the sample solution** of the Activity 1.

+---
 **Question: What things and How to submit Activity 1/2?**

 `act1` `act2`